jarny/biojs-vis-mds/README.md

 populated by the multidimensional coordinates `coords`, and configured by options `opts` (see below for option details).

-`coords` should be an array of multidimensional coordinates (assumed to be in the same format as that produced by the `biojs-algo-mds` NPM package).
+`coords` should be an array of multidimensional coordinates.

 ### Visualisation Options